Hirato Renkichi: Biography

 Hirato Renkichi is the pen name of Kawahata Seiichi.
-He was born in what is now Takatsuki, Osaka, Japan, in 1893.
+He was born in what is now Takatsuki, Osaka, Japan, in 1894.
 His father was a military sniper who left the family, leaving Hirato and his mother in poverty.
 He attended Sophia University in Tokyo for three years before dropping out of school.
 He later studied at Gyosei Gakkō, a Catholic language school.

-His first publication was in Bansō (Accompaniment), a literary journal that was edited by the poet and literary critic Ryuko Kawaji.
+His first publication was in Bansō (Accompaniment), a literary journal that.
 Kawaji was his mentor, and occasionally also helped Hirato financially.
 Hirato wrote poems and art criticism for coterie journals, including Gendai Shiika (Modern Poetry), Taimatsu (Torchlight), and the proletariat journal Tane maku hito (Sower).
 His translations of Paul Fort, Arthur Symons, and Jean Cocteau appeared in various literary magazines.
-In 1921, 10 years after Marinetti's "Manifesto of Futurism", he created flyers of “Nihon miraiha undo dai ikkai no sengen” (First Manifesto of Japanese Futurism) and handed them out in several locations across Tokyo.
+In 1921, 10 years after Marinetti's "Manifesto of Futurism", he created flyers of "Nihon miraiha undo dai ikkai no sengen" (First Manifesto of Japanese Futurism) and handed them out in several locations across Tokyo.
+In the same year, he was a part of the editing team for an East Asian mixed-media Futurist anthology alongside Chu Chinagi, Ng Gaa Hiem, and Angus “Gus” Stafford.
+While academic works from Mr Chu, Ng and Gus cite this anthology in their works, a copy of the anthology is no longer extant.

 Hirato died of complications from a pulmonary disease on July 20, 1922.
 A posthumous collection of his poems was published in 1931 by Kawaji Ryūkō, Kanbara Tai, Hagiwara Kyōjiro, and Yamazaki Yasuo.